What is a sigmoidoscopy?

 - Continued bleeding after biopsy

-- Inflammation of the lining of your abdomen (peritonitis)
+- Inflammation of the lining of your belly (peritonitis)

 - A hole in (perforation of) your intestinal wall.
 This is rare.